Looking to make the most of your time in Tokyo? In this article, I share the top recommendations for what to do in the city during a 5-day trip.

 Photography tips and conclusion

-If you’ll ever visit Tokyo you’ll have plenty of things to photograph.
-I lived in Taiwan for a year but Tokyo is a different world.
+If you ever visit Tokyo, you’ll have many things to photograph.
 After this trip, I realized why the Japanese tend to photograph everything: because they live in a different world.
-I think that for a Japanese, coming to Europe is like going back in time.
+For a Japanese, coming to Europe is like going back in time.

-A lens like the 24-105mm is a good choice and I used it for 90% of my pictures.
+A 24-105mm lens is a good choice, and I used it for 90% of my pictures.
 I also used a wide-angle lens.
-My suggestion is to travel light since you’ll have to walk a lot and, especially in summer, it can be really hot.
+I suggest traveling light since you’ll have to walk a lot, especially in summer, it can be really hot.

 Here are more pictures I took in Tokyo.
 If you want to discover another side of Japan, don’t miss this article about Hokkaido.